ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities.md

 While you can make a User Interface *(often abbreviated to UI)* element yourself, there is a pre-made template on **Community Content** that we can use to very quickly set up simple UI for our new ability!

-When the ability is in the Cooldown phase, it will darken the ability button and show the seconds remaining until the ability is usable again.
+When the `Ability` is in the Cooldown phase, it will darken the ability button and show the seconds remaining until the `Ability` is usable again.

 ![Ability Display](/docs/img/EditorManual/Abilities/abilityDisplay.GIF)

-To get this to work correctly with the ability we made above, there are only a few steps steps:
+To get this to work correctly with the `Ability` we made above, there are only a few steps steps:

-1. In Community Content, search for the **CORE_Component_AbilityDisplay** template by *jishnugirish*, and add this to your project by clicking the blue plus icon.
+1. In **Community Content**, search for the **CORE_Component_AbilityDisplay** template by *jishnugirish*, and add this to your project by clicking the blue plus icon.
   ![Ability Control](/docs/img/EditorManual/Abilities/CORE_Component_Ability.PNG)

 2. Navigate through your **Project Content** to the **Imported Content** section, and drag the **green** component called **CORE_Component_AbilityBindingDisplay** into your Hierarchy.